 Next, the \textit{evidence combiner} $g: (\mathbb{R}^h)^k \rightarrow [0, 1]$ generates $p(L=1|a_i,q)$ from the $k$ query-evidence embeddings.
 There is no inherent ordering among the $k$ vectors, so we use a set transformer \cite{lee2019set}.

-Since the Reasoner sees the answer $a_i$ only indirectly via the evidence embeddings, we can also view the score as the probability that the query and evidence embeddings are discussing the same entity.
+Answers are masked in both the query and answer-specific evidence so that the Reasoner sees $a_i$ only indirectly via evidence embeddings.
+As a result, the score reflects the probability that query and evidence embeddings relate to the same entity.